-But then it’s a racket also.
+But then it’s a racket too.
 Of which people know about.
 Everyone knows about it.
 About the fake/farji candidates who appear for these exams and when caught, their degree and everything that they have achieved in academics so far goes into oblivion.

 Aarij Bhai came to our apartment one day.
 Drunk and broke but he said he had an idea to make a good amount of money within a week.
-Everyone including me after having listened to him thought that he had gone mad.
-He was talking about writing papers for these foreign students mainly from Afghanistan, Iran and such neighbor countries.
-These were students pursuing courses which demanded a working knowledge of the English Language to pass the exam.
+Everyone, including me, after having listened to him thought that he had gone mad.
+He was talking about writing papers for these foreign students, mainly from Afghanistan, Iran and such neighbor countries.
+These were students pursuing courses which demanded a working knowledge of the English language to pass the exam.

 “They have no idea of how to write in English but they want their degree and their college is also willing to give it to them”, said Aarij Bhai in a tone which was convincing enough for all of us to give the idea a second thought.